 Corruption Watch’s newest report tells the story of how a a UK-registered company, CAS-Global Ltd, bought a second hand naval vessel (the KNM Horten), and exported it into the hands of a company controlled by a former Nigerian Warlord – via the UK.
 Based on newly obtained documents, the report reveals the reasons why the UK government approved the export license for the deal, and outlines why this decision was flawed.
 It concludes with recommendations as to how the UK’s arms export licensing regime can be reformed to properly take corruption into account.

 Corruption Watch was approached in late 2011 with a significant cache of documents that provided insight into one of the most egregious cases of financial mismanagement and corruption.

 Via the insertion of dubious middlemen, hundreds of millions of dollars were diverted from the treasuries of Russia and Angola (one of the poorest countries in the world) to the benefit of political figures and businessmen.
 Corruption Watch’s report on the Deal was published in April 2013.
 Corruption Watch intends to continue to advocate for renewed criminal investigations into the Deal.

-Please note: due to public health concerns around the COVID-19 pandemic, our spring screening programme has been postponed and will be subject to continuing government and world health advice.
+Please note: due to public health concerns around the COVID-19 pandemic, our in-person screening programme has been postponed and will be subject to continuing government and world health advice.